sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

   - macOS
   - iOS
   - visionOS
+isPaid: true
 appStoreId: 6444667067
 olderMacOSVersions:
   - '13'
+  - '14'
+feedbackNote: |
+  If you are having problems with sync, [read this](/hyperduck#troubleshooting).
 ---

 For example, share a link from Safari on your iPhone, iPad, or Apple Vision Pro, and have it open in the default browser on your Mac moments later.